 About this Collection

-This year we will be collecting trees in the following postcodes from the 10th - 12th January 2020.
+Your Christmas tree will be collected between between the 10th - 12th January 2020.

 We are extremely grateful – your donation will enable us to continue to be there when it matters for local families.You might like to know that.....